- Business & Community Economic Development

 The SMSC scholarship program supports incoming University of Minnesota first-year and transfer students with demonstrated financial need.
 Scholarships may also be awarded to newly-admitted graduate and professional students in specific disciplines.
 Scholarships are renewable for up to eight semesters for undergraduates, depending on your degree program and contingent upon academic performance.
 For graduate and professional students, the length of funding is contingent upon academic performance, the school of enrollment, the degree program, and will be determined on a case-by-case basis.

-CURRENT SMSC SCHOLARS:
+INFO FOR CURRENT SMSC SCHOLARS:

 For more information about the SMSC scholarship program, contact Ralph Blanco, Office for Equity and Diversity, at 612-625-8680 or firstname.lastname@example.org.